Zhou Youguang, Architect Of A Bridge Between Languages, Dies At 111

 Pinyin, which was adopted by China in 1958, gave readers unfamiliar with Chinese characters a crucial tool to understand how to pronounce them.
 Without such a system, they do not readily disclose information on how to say them aloud.
 With the advent of Pinyin, those characters more easily and clearly yielded their meaning when converted into languages like English and Spanish, which use the Roman alphabet.

+For Chinese speakers, many of whom speak disparate dialects, Pinyin also made education easier, giving instructors a single, relatively simple instrument to teach people how to read.

-Beyond China's borders, Pinyin also allowed the standardization of Chinese names.
+Beyond China's borders, Pinyin allowed the standardization of Chinese names.
 For instance, it's a big reason why the name Westerners commonly use for the Chinese capital shifted from "Peking" to "Beijing."
 And it's why many other such names changed dramatically along with it.

 And yet Zhou, the man behind one of the most important linguistic innovations in the 20th century, said he was reluctant when asked by the Chinese government to take on the task in the mid-1950s.